leifoolsen/simple-jaxrs2/readme.md

-#Grizzly2, MOXy, embedded Jetty
+#Grizzly-2, MOXy, Embedded Jetty
-Maven project demonstrating how to run a JAX-RS 2 project in embedded Jetty with Servlet3 annotation based configuration, using Grizzly2 with JSON binding via MOXy.
+Maven project demonstrating how to run a JAX-RS 2 project in embedded Jetty-9 with Servlet-3.1 annotation based configuration, using Grizzly-2 with JSON binding via MOXy.

 ## Steps to run this project
 * Clone this repo